iLynette/iLynette/README.md

 ### Hello there, I'm Lynette 👋

  🔭 I’m on the roadmap to becoming a full-stack software developer, at [Microverse inc](https://www.microverse.org/) My passion lies in coming up with great ideas and building something out of those ideas, as well as translating people's ideas into tangible solutions
-- 🌱 I’m working on getting good at javascript.
+- 🌱 I’m working on getting good at JavaScript.

 ### Languages & Frameworks.